gyulanemeth/bluefox.email/about.md

 ![Me](/assets/me.png)

-I have been working on the weird an quirky world of HTML emails since 2013, when I co-founded a company that focusing on email design related products.
+I have been working on the weird and quirky world of HTML emails since 2013, when I co-founded a company that focusing on email design related products.

 All of these products core strength is that you can create pixel-perfect designs, and the emails created will look good in every email client.

-As a CTO, I have led the creation of three SaaS products, with a primary focus on emails, and I observed many issues that still needed to be resolved.
+As a CTO, while I have led the creation of three SaaS products, with a primary focus on emails, I observed many issues that still needed to be resolved.
 That's why I decided to build bluefox.email, that is focusing on SaaS companies' email issues.

 ::: tip Pre-order (Coming soon...)
 **50% off**, so you get a 1-year paid version for **$50**.